 The fit at the heel should be snug, with no gaps.
 Shoes that fasten across the top of the foot help to hold the heel firmly at the back of the shoe, slip-on shoes are not advisable.

-Shoes with adjustable fastenings, such as velcro straps, buckles or laces, will improve the fit, particularly as the foot grows or swells when it gets hot.
+Shoes with adjustable fastenings, such as velcro straps, buckles or laces, can help improve the fit, particularly as the foot grows or swells when it gets hot.
 Velcro is easiest for young children to do by themselves.

 With young children in particular, bumpers are your friend!
-Shoes with reinforcement around the sole and toe area will last longer.
-More streamlined styles may look slightly smarter initially, however, they will scuff more easily and start to look worn more quickly.
+Shoes with reinforcement around the sole and toe area will be more robust and last longer.
+More streamlined styles may look smarter initially, however, they will scuff more easily and start to look worn more quickly.

 Make sure your child walks around in the shoes for a few minutes before you buy as this will help to identify any potential issues.